ponnex/PWA-Flappy-Bird/README.md

 Flappy Bird (Progressive Web App)
 =========
-Progressive Web App Flappy Bird GDG DevFest '17
+Progressive Web App Flappy Bird GDG DevFest '17 (See my presentation [here](https://drive.google.com/file/d/17Gkp-GqjhiU0VLYdiuex6CtssBL-tfj8/view?usp=sharing))

 This is a step-by-step progress of PWA each steps can be seen in the commit per branch.